pretix/pretix-docs/docs/tutorial/getting-started.md

 ![pretix.eu, a website introducing pretix and its main features.
 There is a green button labeled 'Create your first ticket shop' on the right.](../assets/screens/account/pretix-eu.png "pretix.eu screenshot" )

-To create an account, open the website [pretix.eu](https://pretix.eu/about/en/ "https://pretix.eu/about/en/").
-Click the green :btn:Create your first ticket shop: button.
+To create an account, we are going to open the website [pretix.eu](https://pretix.eu/about/en/ "https://pretix.eu/about/en/") and click the green :btn:Create your first ticket shop: button.
-This takes you to a new website which asks you to enter the info for your pretix account in the left column, and the name and short form for your organization in the right column.
+This takes us to a new website on which we will enter the info for our pretix account in the left column, and the name and short form for our organization in the right column.

 ![a website with input fields for account information as well as the name and short form of the organizer](../assets/screens/account/pretix-create-account.png "pretix.eu/about/en/setup screenshot" )

-For your personal account, provide your name, email address, and a secure password.
+For our personal account, we are going to provide our name, email address, and a secure password.
-Enter __your own__ name into the field on the top left.
-Ideally, choose a name by which your co-organizers will recognize you and which our support team can use to address you.
+The field on the top left is meant for a **personal name**, not a company name We are going to choose a name by which our co-organizers will recognize us and which our support team can use to address us.
-Your first name and last name should work perfectly fine.
+For this tutorial, our name is going to be John Doe.

 !!!
 Warning